slcz/hummingbird/README.md

 1. Instruction set supports immediate number or memory content as an operand.
 There is only one register (accumulator).
 2. The ALU is largely the same as nibbler, though it is expanded to 8 bit by using 2 cascading 74181 ALU chips.
 3. Addressable space is 4096.
+4. Ucode design is similar and outputs total 16 control signals.
+5. Frogger game from original project is ported (rewritten), and also runs on 16x2 LCD screen.
+This is likely the only applications for LCD screen and much of the new software will be written using terminal interface.
 The key differences are,
 1. While the size of the addressable space is still 4096, the width of the databus is extended to 8 bit.
 2. Switching to Von Neumann architecture.
 There are a 4Kx8 program store and a 4Kx8 RAM.